Published on SeafoodSource.com

 It’s been an incredible journey in which I have been given the opportunity to attend a variety of international workshops to discuss seafood sustainability and present a strong case for supporting Fishery Improvement Projects (FIPs) worldwide.
-During these meetings I have often heard Fisher’s leaders address how the fishing practice is not always cost effective for them because what they are paid at the point of landing for their catch is not enough to cover the costs of the fishing trip, let alone support themselves, their families or their livelihoods.
+During these meetings, I have often heard fisher leaders address how the fishing practice is not always cost-effective for them – what they are paid at the point of landing for their catch is not enough to cover the costs of the fishing trip, let alone enough to support themselves, their families or their livelihoods.

-How can we incentivize fishermen to be engaged in sustainability and be stewards of the better management of their resources when they themselves are not able to provide for their own families and do not have access to the basic needs of human life?
+How can we incentivize fishermen to be engaged in sustainability and be stewards of the better management of their resources when they themselves are not able to provide for their own families and often do not have access to the basic needs of human life?

-I believe the industry is finally starting to “understand” what are FIPs, that there is a need for seafood sustainability, and that FIPs can provide the building blocks to achieve this goal.
+I believe the industry is finally starting to understand the purpose FIPs serve – that there is a need for seafood sustainability and that FIPs can provide the building blocks to achieve this goal.
 However, the level of engagement and investment in this movement is disproportionate.
-It’s no longer enough for retailers, food service and distributors to make commitments towards seafood sustainability and not be a part of the process (and the cost) leaving importers, producers and fishermen to carry the organizational and financial burden of these projects.
-It is time for us to capitalize on this “new found” knowledge and find creative ways to distribute costs across the supply chain.
+It’s no longer enough for retailers, foodservice personnel and distributors to make commitments towards seafood sustainability and not be a part of the process and the cost.
+Importers, producers and fishermen shouldn’t be left to carry the organizational and financial burden of these projects – it’s time for us to capitalize on this newfound knowledge and find creative ways to distribute costs across the supply chain.

 We need to get end-consumers engaged and be better at marketing seafood products in “Sustainability 2.0,” not only because they are healthy choices, but because it’s the protein that will feed a growing global population in the future.
 Ultimately, we need a marketing team that can sell sand in the desert, and can sell the concept of sustainability to the masses.